Prosecutor Resignations Regarding Case of Mayor Eric Adams

 - The defense is represented by defense counsel.
 Alex Spiro (who also happens to represent Elon Musk on many matters)

-6. Other commentary
+5. Other commentary

-6.1.
+5.1.
 Desire to avoid notes during meeting between prosecutors and defense counsel

 Usually prosecutors take notes and like notes, especially at an important meeting between defense counsel and prosecutors on a high profile corruption case.
-Good prosecutors want to know and remember what was actually said, for many important reasons.
+Good prosecutors want to know and remember what was actually said, for many important reasons. (e.g., the defense's recollection of what was said will always be favorable to the defense).

-But it seems the No 2. in the US DOJ did not want any notes taken or maintained in this case, for some reason...
+But it seems the No 2. in the US DOJ (Bove) did not want any notes taken or maintained in this case, for some reason...

 Danielle Sassoon wrote: "I attended a meeting on January 31, 2025, with Mr. Bove, Adams’s counsel, and members of my office.
 Adams’s attorneys repeatedly urged what amounted to a quid pro quo, indicating that Adams would be in a position to assist with the Department’s enforcement priorities only if the indictment were dismissed.
 Mr. Bove admonished a member of my team who took notes during that meeting and directed the collection of those notes at the meeting’s conclusion."
 Sassoon Letter, P 3, FN 1.